ibrahimalanshor/taskia/README.md

 1. Click the "New Task" button
 2. Insert new rows with cell input at the bottom of the task table
 3. Focus on input name in the new task cell
+4. In the action kolom there is save button to save the new task